1995parham/dotfiles/docs/scripts.md

 ## Applications

-For each package, I mentioned its _script_ or the way of installation and how you can run it in each operating system.
+For each package, I provided information on its installation script and how to run it on different operating systems.
-Application that has their command in all lower case means you can run them from CLI, but those have title case are the one you need to lunch them with your launcher.
+Applications with command names in all lowercase can be run from the command line interface, while those with title case need to be launched using your application launcher.
-`(?)` means the application didn't cause good experience for me on that OS.
+If an application is marked with a (?), it means I had a negative experience with it on that particular operating system.

-Always check [are we Wayland yet](https://arewewaylandyet.com/) to find your software on sway.
+To find software compatible with sway, always check the [are we wayland yet](https://arewewaylandyet.com/) website.

 |          Role          | How to Install?                   | Archlinux                                 | OSx            |
 | :--------------------: | :-------------------------------- | :---------------------------------------- | :------------- |